-- 24) If individuals A and B can both produce only goods X and Y and A does not have a comparative advantage in the production of either X or Y, then we know - A) B has an absolute advantage in the production of X and Y. - B) A and B have the same opportunity costs for X and for Y. - C) B has a comparative advantage in the production of both X and Y. - D) the gains from trade will be large but only in one direction. - E) A must have lower opportunity costs of production for both goods.
+- 24) If individuals A and B can both produce only goods X and Y, and A does not have a comparative advantage in the production of either X or Y, then we know - A) B has an absolute advantage in the production of X and Y. - B) A and B have the same opportunity costs for X and for Y. - C) B has a comparative advantage in the production of both X and Y. - D) the gains from trade will be large but only in one direction. - E) A must have lower opportunity costs of production for both goods.

 - 25) Consider the following household.
 In 5 hours, Bob can cook 5 meals or clean 6 rooms.
 In 5 hours, Mary can cook 30 meals or clean 10 rooms.
-Select the best statement. - A) Bob has an absolute advantage in the production of both goods. - B) Since Mary is better at producing both goods, she should produce both. - C) Bob has a comparative advantage in cooking. - D) Mary should specialize in cooking. - E) none of the above
+Select the best statement. - A) Bob has an absolute advantage in the production of both goods. - B) Since Mary is better at producing both goods, she should produce both. - C) Bob has a comparative advantage in cooking. - D) Mary has a comparative advantage in cooking. - E) Mary has a comparative advantage in cooking and cleaning.